mr-anansi/Project-3/README.md

 This was tackled by adding a listener function that returned the scroll position to the top and wrapping the required components with this 'ScrollToTop' component.

 As a result of time constraints, the mobile experience has not been optimised and so some inconsistencies are present on smaller screens.

+## Lessons Learned

+* As this was our first full stack app, we learned the importance of planning thoroughly from the start.
+We got the idea of our stretch goals from the onset and were able to to get a sense of our MVP and the add-ons we could reach for.

+* We took a linear approach to the apps construction and in retrospect, if we divided up tasks across the front and backend more could have been achieved.

 ## Future Features